ivanseibel/markdown-chat/front/markdownchat/README.md

   </tr>
 </table>

 ### 4.9.
-Users can send the message Ctrl + Enter or by clicking the Send button
+Users can send the message Ctrl+Enter or by clicking the Send button

 <table>
   <tr>